GeorgeSeif/Semantic-Segmentation-Suite/README.md

 to obtain robust features for recognition.
 The two streams are coupled at the full image resolution using residuals.
 In the code, this is the FRRN model.

 - [Large Kernel Matters -- Improve Semantic Segmentation by Global Convolutional Network](https://arxiv.org/abs/1703.02719).
 Proposes a Global Convolutional Network to address both the classification and localization issues for the semantic segmentation.
 Uses large separable kernals to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.

+- [Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1802.02611).
+This is the DeepLabV3+ network which adds a Decoder module on top of the regular DeepLabV3 model.

 - Or make your own and plug and play!